-Todd Wessell — editor at Journal & Topics Media Group in Des Plaines, Illinois — was issued a subpoena during a defamation lawsuit filed in 2017 by police Sgt.
+Todd Wessell — editor at Journal & Topics Media Group in Des Plaines, Illinois — was issued a subpoena In May 2017 as part of a defamation lawsuit filed by police Sgt.
 Michael Holdman against the city of Des Plaines, Des Plaines Police Chief William Kushner, and police Sgt.
 John Rice.

 In 2015, Wessell wrote an article about Des Plaines police officers viewing a pornographic image on a department computer inside the Des Plaines Police Station.
 The article relied on an anonymous source who gave the paper a copy of a photograph that showed officers looking at the image.